| |

 metal - sometimes surprisingly similar to typical German bands of the time but

-with a twist of its own, while the vocal department reminds me of Exorcist.
+with a twist of its own, while the vocal delivery can remind you of Exorcist.

 The music is very energetic, guaranteed to create some positive vibes based on